 6: In what way does digestion function and what is the process of digestion beginning with the brain?

-When the brain recognises food intake, it stimulates release in saliva and its constituent enzymes that begin break-down in the mouth.
-After that, a “bolus” of food travels down the oesophagus and enters the stomach.
+When the brain recognizes food intake, it stimulates release in saliva and its constituent enzymes that begin break-down in the mouth.
+After that, a “bolus” of food travels down the esophagus and enters the stomach.
 Thanks to the brain – and the chewing – the stomach is ready with acids, mucus, and enzymes.
 Once chyme has entered the small intestine, the rate of transport is slow, with waves of smooth muscle contracting and propelling chyme along its journey through the intestines.
 Once the remaining food enters the large intestine, another 12-25 hours can pass before waste products will be eliminated from the body.
 Some remaining residues are digested by bacteria.
 As food moves into the colon, the bacteria there digest fiber creating short-chain fatty acids, vitamin K, and more.
-Waste is then compacted into faeces and moved toward the rectum where it can be released through bowel movements
+Waste is then compacted into feces and moved toward the rectum where it can be released through bowel movements

 7: Name the digestive organs in the chart below (see Figure 15.2 (p.
-524) in the textbook) and explain their function.
+524) in the textbook) and explain their function

-8: based on these major mechanics, how is food absorbed?
+8: Based on these major mechanics, how is food absorbed?

 simple diffusion: moving from higher to lower concentration.

 facilitated diffusion: a carrier protein helps to shuttle nutrients across the barrier from higher to lower concentration

 active transport: Active transport relies on energy and a carrier protein from lower to higher concentration.